 4. Lucky last – pop your airplant in and step back to admire your handiwork!
 Whoever knew a plant could be so damn adorable.

-5. Don’t forget to water your new terrarium.
-Spray it with your spray bottle a few times a week, and every couple of weeks give your airplant a good bath – I put mine in the bathroom sink for an hour or so before returning them to their meerkat friends.
+5. Don’t forget to water your new terrarium as even an ‘air’ plant needs water.
+As airplants come from forests high in humidity where they strip moisture from the air, spray your airplant with water from your spray bottle a few times a week, and every couple of weeks give your airplant a good bath – I put mine in the bathroom sink for an hour or so before returning them to their meerkat friends.